 4. Speed vs. Stability: Analyzing Throughput Data

-Small manufacturers often assume automation is only for high-speed output (500+ items per minute).
-However, the value for smaller players is often in the reliability of the speed, not just the raw number.
+Small manufacturers often assume automation is only for massive high-speed output (500+ items per minute).
+However, the real value for smaller players is reliability.
+Our compact automated carton packing line is designed to hit the “sweet spot” for mid-sized producers, maintaining a highly stable capacity of around 4,000 units per hour (approx. 60-70 cartons per minute).

 The “Tortoise and Hare” Effect